abajinginidowu/abajinginidowu/README.md

 ## Professional Summary

-Aspiring Data Analyst with hands-on experience in data cleaning, exploratory data analysis, dashboard development, and business reporting.
-Skilled at transforming raw datasets into clear, actionable insights using Excel, SQL, Power BI, and Python.
+I am a Data Analyst with hands-on experience in data cleaning, data transformation, exploratory data analysis (EDA), dashboard development, and business reporting.
+I specialize in working with raw and unstructured datasets, preparing them for analysis, and delivering clear, accurate, and actionable insights that support business decision-making.

-Passionate about solving business problems with data, identifying trends, and building interactive dashboards that improve decision-making and operational performance.
+I am proficient in Excel, SQL, Power BI, and Python (Pandas) and have applied these tools across multiple projects involving sales performance analysis, customer behavior and churn analysis, and workforce/HR analytics.
+My work involves writing efficient queries, building data models, performing in-depth analysis, and designing interactive dashboards that track KPIs and highlight key trends.

+I focus strongly on turning data into business value.
+This includes identifying patterns, uncovering root causes behind performance changes, and presenting findings in a way that is easy for both technical and non-technical stakeholders to understand.
+I build reports and dashboards that support monitoring, forecasting, and strategic planning.

+I am comfortable working through the full data analytics lifecycle—from data extraction and cleaning to visualization and insight delivery—and I pay close attention to accuracy, structure, and business relevance in every analysis I perform.

+Currently, I am strengthening my skills in advanced SQL, data modeling, and dashboard optimization, with a focus on building production-ready analytics solutions that improve business performance and decision-making efficiency.

 ---